section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 Avoid using [nulled themes or nulled plugins](https://wordpress.stackexchange.com/questions/232041/what-are-nulled-themes/) on your WP site.
 Also, make sure to use reputable plugins on your site.

 ##### Fix WordPress SQLi Attack: Use a Firewall
 A firewall detects and shields your website from SQLi and other attacks, depending on your firewall service provider's features.
 There are several WordPress firewall security solutions on the internet such as [Sucuri](https://wordpress.org/plugins/sucuri-scanner/), [WordFence](https://wordpress.org/plugins/wordfence/), [iThemes](https://wordpress.org/plugins/better-wp-security/), [Cerber Security](https://wordpress.org/plugins/wp-cerber/), and [All In One Wp Security](https://wordpress.org/plugins/all-in-one-wp-security-and-firewall/).
-Besides, check with your hosting provider, they may have one already.
+You should also check with your hosting provider, they may have one already.

 ##### Fix WordPress SQLi Attack: Pentesting
 [Pentesting/penetration testing](https://www.cloudflare.com/learning/security/glossary/what-is-penetration-testing/) or rather a website security audit is vital to keep your WP site protected.
 WordPress Pentesting involves making simulated SQLi attacks on your site to make sure all loopholes are covered.
 This process ensures all loopholes are found and sealed before an attacker finds and takes advantage of them.